blobaa/bba-did-method-handler-ts/README.md

 ### Module Instantiation

-The handler module is pre instantiated and importable via the lower case module name.
+The handler module is pre-instantiated and importable via the lower case module name.
 If you need the class definition, import it via the upper case name.

 ````typescript
 import { bbaMethodHandler, BBAMethodHandler, ResolveDIDParams } from "@blobaa/bba-did-method-handler-ts";